 By now, you’ve all heard the news.
 My colleague, mentor and friend, Jeff Finley is taking his talents to South Beach, break-dancing bravely into the great unknown.

 After a tear or two, I pulled myself together and realized that this wasn’t a time for sadness but of celebration.
 Not only was Jeff being granted the ability to pursue his next dream, but I mine.
-Thanks to Jeff, I have been been offered what I consider to be the biggest and best opportunity of my life – to be the director of Go Media’s Design conference Weapons of Mass Creation.
+Thanks to Jeff, I have been been offered what I consider to be the biggest and best opportunity of my life.

 With this fiery torch a blazin’, I’m already off and running.
 I hope you’ll come along.